verilog-to-routing/vtr-verilog-to-routing/doc/src/odin/dev_guide/regression_test.md

 ### mixing_optimization

 The mixing optimization regression tests targets mixing implementations for operations implementable in hard blocks and their soft logic counterparts that can be can be easily instantiated in architectures.
+The tests support extensive command line coverage, as well as provide infrastructure to enable the optimization from an .xml configuration file, require for using the optimization as a part of VTR synthesis flow.

 ### operators